-In light of the COVID-19 outbreak the GCRO is working quickly and collaboratively to compile data and visualisations to inform disaster response planning.
+In light of the COVID-19 outbreak, the GCRO is working quickly and collaboratively to compile data and visualisations to inform disaster response planning.
 We are focussing on the spatial distribution of some key risks and vulnerabilities in communities at a ward level based on the framework of syndemics which examines the consequences of epidemics as they interact with other diseases, in conjunction with social, environmental and economic factors that both facilitate their spread, and in turn compound their impact.
 See here and here for useful articles that explain this framework.

 As an initial response GCRO dedicated its March 2020 Map of the Month to understanding the localised risk factors that might contribute to the spread of COVID-19, and might amplify its health and socio-economic impact, in Gauteng communities.
-Specifically the maps explored two key themes: (1) the multiple risk factors to maintaining basic preventative hygiene and social distancing; and (2) the multiple risk factors in the context of major shutdowns and potential outbreaks.
+Specifically, the maps explored two key themes: (1) the multiple risk factors to maintaining basic preventative hygiene and social distancing; and (2) the multiple risk factors in the context of major shutdowns and potential outbreaks.

-The work continues post this map.
+The work continues beyond this Map of the Month publication.
 We hope to deepen our analysis by exploring the socio-economic impact of COVID-19 through indicators such as mental health, access to transport and amenities, and clinical data such as hospital beds and critical care beds in relation to population density.
-Additional work may examine vulnerabilities and the intersection of gender.
+Additional work may examine vulnerabilities and the intersection of gender and age.